joewalker/gcli/docs/writing-commands.md

 # Writing Commands

 ## Basics

 GCLI has opinions about how commands should be written, and it encourages you to do The Right Thing.
-The options are based on helping users convert their intentions to commands and commands to what's actually going to happen.
+The opinions are based on helping users convert their intentions to commands and commands to what's actually going to happen.

 - Related commands should be sub-commands of a parent command.
 One of the goals